 Each year we also invite 25 to 30 undergraduate science and engineering students to participate in our Summer Fellows program.
 Fellows spend most of their time working on research projects with WHOI scientists, but they also attend lectures, try hands-on oceanography on our coastal vessel R/V Tioga, and participate in events that give them a broad look at the life of a professional ocean scientist or engineer in one of the world’s most advanced and competitive oceanographic research environments.
 Many of these fine young scholars return to WHOI, since Summer Fellows often apply to the Joint Program.

-Other programs that WHOI Academic Programs oversees include opportunities for guest undergraduate and graduate students throughout the year, a program for liberal arts students to spend their January intersession at WHOI, training courses in ocean science for oil industry employees, and K-12 programs.
-Together, all of these are as important to oceanography and our knowledge about the ocean as the scientific research and engineering activities for which WHOI is so well known.
+Other programs that WHOI Academic Programs oversees include opportunities for guest undergraduate and graduate students throughout the year, a tuition-supported, semester-long program for undergraduates starting in fall 2015, training courses in ocean science for oil industry employees, and limited K-12 programs.